 - The "suet" cake ready to be refrigerated.

 - Dinner is ready!
-That type of suet cage can be found in most wild bird food shops and massive retailers like Walmart.
+That type of suet cake holder can be found in most wild bird food shops and retail stores like Walmart or Target.

 Now let's see what the customers think of these cakes.